Registration for our 2023 Programs is now OPEN!

 • and so much more!

-• INTERNATIONAL STUDENTS, PLEASE BE ADVISED: English Proficiency Policy for WBW Virtual Programs.
-Washington Business Week is pleased to be able to offer our virtual camp to students from around the world.
+• INTERNATIONAL STUDENTS, PLEASE BE ADVISED: English Proficiency Policy for WBW Virtual Programs: Washington Business Week is pleased to be able to offer our virtual camp to students from around the world.
 We welcome you to camp and we are thrilled you have decided to join us.
 All our students bring a unique perspective, and we are excited to hear yours.
 This is a fast-paced environment in which students learn and grow together quickly.
 To successfully participate in this program, you must be fully proficient in English.
 The WBW program is not designed for non-English speakers.
 WBW programs are designed to challenge the knowledge and skills you already have with the English language.

-2023 Camp Dates:
+2024 Camp Dates:

-For 47 years, we have provided over 73,400 high school students with a competitive edge on college readiness, career advancement, and overall life success.
+For 48 years, we have provided over 73,400 high school students with a competitive edge on college readiness, career advancement, and overall life success.
 Discover what thousands of young people now know about themselves – how to make an amazing impact in the 21st-century workplace.

 I learned so much about teamwork, leadership, and professionalism.
 Washington Business Week was my first time in a leadership position (as the CEO of the company).
 I learned what it meant to lead a team.
 At University of Washington, we have team projects in every class.
 Everything I learned directly applies to what I do now.